19cah/js/javascript/5. Functions/README.md

 Finally, on the last line, we interpolated the function call within a console.log statement.
 This works because getFahrenheit returns it's value.

 We can use functions to section off small bits of logic or tasks, then use them when we need to.
 Writing functions can help take large and difficult problems and break them into small and manageable problems.

+# Review

+Functions are written to perform a task.

+Functions take data or variables, perform a set of tasks on them, and then return the result.

+We can define parameters when calling the function.

+When calling a function, we can pass in arguments, which will set the function's parameters.

+We can use return to return the result of a function which allows us to call functions anywhere, even inside other functions.